Ouya: Controller

 The Ouya controller is a typical gamepad with dual analog sticks, a directional pad, 4 face buttons (labeled O, U, Y, and A) and pairs of back bumpers and triggers.
 It also includes a single-touch touchpad in the center of the controller.
 The Ouya controller also has magnetically attached faceplates which enclose the 2 AA batteries, one on each side of the removable plates.

-Alternate controllers may be used with the console (including those from the Xbox 360, PlayStation 3 and Wii) but only for compatible games.
+Alternate controllers may be used with the console (including those from the Xbox 360, PlayStation 3, Wii and Wii U) but only for compatible games.

 Reception

 Pre-release

 While initial reception of the Ouya was positive, raising $3.7 million on Kickstarter in the first two days, there were a number of vocal critics who were skeptical of the ability of the fledgling company to deliver a product at all.
 On July 12, 2012, PC Magazine's Sascha Segan ran an op-ed entitled "Why Kickstarter's Ouya Looks Like a Scam" which was critical not only of the Ouya but of all Kickstarter-funded hardware projects.
 Unreality Magazine defended the Ouya, stating "A scam implies some sort of intentionally illegal deceit. [...]
 Tapping multiple investors from multiple sources isn't a scam, it's not even illegal, it's business."

 Engadget reviewed the Kickstarter pre-release version of the Ouya on April 3, 2013.
 While praising the low cost and ease of hacking the console, it reported issues with controller buttons becoming stuck beneath the controller plating and the right analog stick snagging on the plating.
 It also reported a slight lag between the controller and the console and went on to say the controller was "usable, but it's far from great."

 The Verge reported similar issues with the controller and questioned its construction quality.
 While they praised the hacking and openness of the console, calling it "a device with lots of potential and few true limitations", the review was mostly negative and was critical of the interface and game launch choice and stated that "Ouya isn't a viable gaming platform, or a good console, or even a nice TV interface."